 Below you can find the mean sac diameter chart we have used to build this tool.

 How to use the mean sac diameter calculator?

-In order to use this mean sac diameter calculator:
+To use this mean sac diameter calculator:

 - Determine the length, height, and width of the gestational sac located on the ultrasound and enter these values in the calculator.